dcarver1/carverd/_drafts/smallIsBeautiful.md

 Instead of pursuing prosperity through material wealth the path to peace requires a reduction in the number of needs.
 Needing something that we can not provide for ourselves is the source of conflict.

 > Next to the family, it is work and the relationships established by work that are the true foundation of society.
 If the foundations are unsound, how could society be sounds?
-And id society is sick, how could it fail to be a danger to peace? page 38
+And if society is sick, how could it fail to be a danger to peace? page 38

 There is extensive discussion on the importance of work to the human character.
 Work needs to be something that reflect the innovative and creative expressions of the worker.
 Jobs that are highly standardize or highly automated are against the needs of the people and will erode their own quality of existence.
 Modern economy promotes these unhuman work because they can be more cost efficient.